MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/servicenow-provisioning-tutorial.md

 * A user account in ServiceNow with the admin role

 ## 1. Plan your provisioning deployment
-1. Learn about how provisioning the provisioning service works (add link when public).
+1. Learn about how the provisioning service works (add link when public).
 2. Determine who will be in [scope for provisioning](https://docs.microsoft.com/azure/active-directory/manage-apps/define-conditional-rules-for-provisioning-user-accounts).
 3. Determine what data to [map between Azure AD and ServiceNow](https://docs.microsoft.com/azure/active-directory/manage-apps/customize-application-attributes).